 Treating Toxic CO Levels

 Health care providers treating the patient might place an ET (endotracheal tube) into their nose or mouth that might be hooked to a breathing machine (ventilator).
-This can provide extra much-needed oxygen to the blood and body tissue.
+This device can provide extra much-needed oxygen to the blood and body tissue.
 In some cases, the patient is given additional liquids through IV therapy as a way to manage blood pressure and body fluids affected by CO exposure.

 For additional information on our carbon monoxide poisoning practice look here.